nour609/Stock_Market_News_Analysis/README.md

 conda install pip
 pip install -r requirements.txt
 ```

+- Windows notes: ensure your PowerShell virtual environment is activated (use `\.venv\Scripts\Activate.ps1`) before installing packages.
+If you see errors like `ModuleNotFoundError: No module named 'pandas'`, it usually means the environment wasn't activated or packages were installed into a different Python interpreter.

+  Quick fix: install Miniconda/Miniforge and use conda-forge to get binary packages: `conda create -n teluqlab python=3.11 && conda activate teluqlab && conda install -c conda-forge numpy pandas matplotlib scipy scikit-learn nltk wordcloud` (this usually avoids compilation errors).
+For packages that still fail to build, install the Microsoft Visual C++ Build Tools.

 - To run a single script directly (without virtualenv), ensure your system Python has the packages installed.